syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### connectorTemplate

-The connectorTemplate function is provided for the purpose of customizing connectors.It will be called for each connector on connector iniitialization.
+The connectorTemplate function is provided for the purpose of customizing connectors.It will be called for each connector on connector initialization.
 In this function, we can customize the connector style and its properties and can bind the custom JSON with connector.

 {% highlight javascript %}